assimilate-dev/alterryx/README.md

 There is a reason to differentiate between 'resources' and 'apps'.
-`get_app` will return all resources that you can access via your subscription.
+`get_app` will return all resources that you can access via your subscription that match the search parameters.
 However, only 'apps' can be used with the rest of the API functions.
 To make sure that `get_app` only returns apps, use `packageType = "0"` as a request parameter.

     request_params <- list(
       packageType = "0",